PennLINC/ModelArray_tests/docs/README.md

     * chunk 1 and 3

 ## use ConFixel to convert data
+* IMPORTANT: before running, uninstall ConFixel, and install the latest version!
 * code: [confixel_to_h5_walkthru.sh](confixel_to_h5_walkthru.sh)

 ## run the walk-thru with all fixels